ProxioDev/ValioBungee/README.md

 which you can find it [here](https://github.com/Limework/RedisBungee/blob/master/LICENSE)

-you can find the orginal redisBungee by minecrafter [here](https://github.com/minecrafter/RedisBungee)
+you can find the orginal redisBungee by minecrafter [here](https://github.com/minecrafter/RedisBungee) or spigot page [here](https://www.spigotmc.org/resources/redisbungee.13494/)